About

 I founded and direct the Psychology’s Feminist Voices multimedia digital archive project.
 This project creates, collects, and curates material about women, gender, and feminism in psychology, past and present.

 I am a member of the Centre for Feminist Research at York University.
 In 2013 I was president of the Society for the History of Psychology and in 2018-19 I was president of the Society for General Psychology.
-I am an Associate Editor of American Psychologist and the editor of the Journal of the History of the Behavioral Sciences.
+I am a previous Associate Editor of American Psychologist and was editor of the Journal of the History of the Behavioral Sciences from 2019-2024.
 I serve on the editorial board of Feminism & Psychology, and am a member of the advisory board of the Center for the History of Psychology.
 I am passionate about history, feminism, and psychology.
 I also love to garden.

 Leave a Comment